Opeolumike/UK-Precision-GridShift/ARCHITECTURE.md

             True_Z to calculate Delta_Z, Mean Bias, and RMSE.
 ```

+**Crucial Decision — Search Radius and Index Safety:** the default search radius was widened from 0.25m to 0.5m after testing showed some genuinely correct checkpoints failing to match any point within the tighter radius, particularly on point clouds with lower spatial density at survey edges.
+The lookup also keys results by the DataFrame's own index (`{i: np.nan for i in df.index}`) rather than a sequential list position — this guards against silent misalignment if the checkpoint subset has been filtered or re-indexed earlier in the pipeline, ensuring each computed elevation is always matched back to the correct original row rather than relying on row order being preserved by coincidence.

 ### Horizontal Accuracy (X, Y): Automated Target Detection

 **Logic:** For orthomosaics, the true coordinate of each checkpoint can be compared against where that physical target *actually appears* in the processed image.
 This requires automatically locating the target within a small search window around the checkpoint's surveyed coordinate.

 **Crucial Decision — Dynamic Search Window Sizing:** The search window must be sized to the user's actual physical target, not a fixed arbitrary value.
 A window significantly larger than the target risks including unrelated high-contrast features (gravel, vegetation, shadows) in the detection calculation, pulling the result away from the true target location.
-The user is asked for their target's (Checkerboard) physical size, and the search radius is derived from it directly:
+The user is asked for their target's physical size, and the search radius is derived from it directly:

 ```
 search_radius = (physical_target_size / 2) + placement_tolerance_margin
 ```

 **Crucial Decision — Corner Detection via Centroid, Not Single Maximum:** For checkerboard targets, Harris corner detection responds strongly to every internal corner of the board, not just its centre.
-Taking the single strongest corner response risks landing on any one corner of the board (anywhere from the centre to an edge).
-This introduces a positional bias on the order of the board's own physical size.
+Taking the single strongest corner response risks landing on any one corner of the board — anywhere from the centre to an edge — introducing a positional bias on the order of the board's own physical size.

 ```
 DEFINE locate_checkerboard_target(image_window):